 We operate in a number of international areas which exposes us to foreign currency exchange rate risk.
 We do not currently hold or issue forward exchange contracts or other derivative instruments for hedging or speculative purposes.
 Foreign exchange gains and losses are the result of fluctuations in the U.S. dollar ("USD") against foreign currencies and are included in other (income) expense, net in the consolidated statements of operations.
-We recognize foreign exchange losses in countries where the USD weakens against the local currency and we have net monetary liabilities denominated in the local currency, as well as in countries where the USD strengthens against the local currency and we have net monetary assets denominated in the local currency.
-We recognize foreign exchange gains in countries where the USD strengthens against the local currency and we have net monetary liabilities denominated in the local currency.
-We recognize foreign exchange gains in countries where the USD strengthens against the local currency and we have net monetary liabilities denominated in the local currency and we have net monetary liabilities denominated in the local currency.
-We recognize foreign exchange gains in countries where the USD weakens against the local currency and we have net monetary liabilities denominated in the local currency.
-We recognize foreign exchange currency and in countries where the USD weakens against the local currency and we have net monetary assets denominated in the local currency.
+We recognize foreign exchange losses in countries where the USD weakens against the local currency and we have net monetary liabilities denominated in the local currency, as well as in countries where the USD strengthens against the local currency and we have net monetary assets denominated in the local currency and we have net monetary liabilities denominated in the local currency and in countries where the USD weakens against the local currency and we have net monetary assets denominated in the local currency and we have net monetary assets denominated in the local currency.